fredrikjohansson-iths/sinus-webshop/README.md

 Slutsatsen är att jag är väldigt nöjd med det jag lärt mig under det här projektet.
 Tack för den här tiden Niklas!

 ###### Monika
+One of the main thing that I have learnt from this project is to work in a team.
+It was interesting to use the knowledge that I have learnt during my lectures to complete a whole project.
+I am sure the techniques like scrum and git will help me to work smoothly in my professional career.

+I have learnt a lot about coding while working with team.
+Their help and brainstorming were useful to achieve the goal of the project.

 ## Agilt Arbetssätt
 >